smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 The display capabilities should contain *all* windows available immediately after registration.
 This is important for app resumption when widgets are reused by a hash ID in the app registration.

-Another scenario is changing the layout using `SetWindowLayout`:
+Another scenario is changing the layout using `Show`:

-1. App sends `SetWindowLayout`
+1. App sends `Show` which includes `layout` parameter
-2. System responds with `SetWindowLayoutResponse`
+2. System responds with `ShowResponse`
 3. System sends `OnSystemCapability` notification with display capabilities

 Different to registration the notification should contain only the affected window.